 Approve the feasibility assessment, and grant resources to build the business case.

 Approve the business case, possibly conditional, and grant resources to proceed with development.
 Typically, this approval is the most significant one, as it opens the door to significant costs and effort of development.
-Its best viewed as a sort of project contract, where approval is granted to proceed according to a plan and particular set of milestones, and the expectation to report back to ensure risks and uncertainties prove manageable, and most likely to refine that plan as work proceeds.
+Think of it as a project contract, where approval is granted to proceed according to a plan and particular set of milestones.
+And the expectation to report back to ensure risks and uncertainties prove manageable, and most likely to refine that plan as work proceeds.

 Proceed to launch.
 To take this decision you need to be confident that the product has commercial merit and good odds of success.
 The rollout plan must be clear and realistic.
 The business plan by this stage should be robust and should stand up to critical financial and commercial scrutiny – and it should show a good level of return.